rusefi/rusefi_documentation/HOWTO-Start-An-Engine.md

 ### Test equipment tests

-List tests that can be done with O-Scopes, multimeters, scan tools, and other such options for diagnosing a problem.
+(:ToDo) List tests that can be done with O-Scopes, multimeters, scan tools, and other such options for diagnosing a problem.

 ### Get help from a local